Las Vegas Itinerary A First Timers Guide to 3 Days in Vegas by JetSettingFools.com

 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Las Vegas, Nevada reigns as the Entertainment Capital of the World, wooing an incredible number of diverse visitors from every corner of the planet.
 The city was built on gambling and bawdy nightlife, but today Las Vegas spoils guests with a wide range of activities and attractions.
-In fact, there are so many things to do in Vegas that creating a Las Vegas Itinerary can be quite the conundrum.
-To help fellow travelers – especially Vegas First-Timers – we have created a perfect plan for spending 3 days in Las Vegas.

 3 Days in Las Vegas

 Our trip plan is ideal for a long weekend in Vegas – but it works just as well for weekdays, too.
-Vegas is always buzzing, so it doesn’t matter if you are spending a weekend in Vegas or tacking a few extra days onto a business trip, there are no dull days in Las Vegas!
+The city is always buzzing, so it doesn’t matter if you are spending a weekend in Vegas or tacking a few extra days onto a business trip, there are no dull days in Las Vegas!

 First Time Las Vegas: Must-Do Activities

 On a return trip, I was eager to make up for what I skipped on my first time in Vegas.
-I designed an itinerary for Las Vegas that featured city highlights beyond the casinos and pool parties – and it was fascinating!
+I designed an itinerary for Las Vegas that featured highlights beyond the casinos and pool parties – and it was fascinating!

-Our Las Vegas Itinerary
+Best Las Vegas Itinerary

 DAY 1 of Your 3-Day Las Vegas Itinerary